keithclift24/acqadvantage_api/README.md

 - `OPENAI_API_KEY`: Your API key for the OpenAI service.
 - `STRIPE_SECRET_KEY`: Your secret key for the Stripe API.
 - `STRIPE_WEBHOOK_SECRET`: Your webhook signing secret from Stripe.

+## Dependencies

+This project relies on several key Python libraries:

+- **Flask**: A lightweight web framework for creating the API server.
+- **OpenAI**: The official Python client for the OpenAI API.
+- **Stripe**: The official Python client for the Stripe payment processing API.
+- **Backendless**: While there is no official Python SDK used here, the `requests` library is used to interact with the Backendless REST API.
+- **python-dotenv**: For managing environment variables.

 ## Running the Application